Alberto0235/USB3.2-Hub-4Port/README.md

 - Designing a 6-layer controlled-impedance PCB for 5 Gbit/s differential routing.
 - Translating impedance targets into manufacturable trace geometries using field-solver calculations.
 - Understanding USB Type-C electrical requirements, including cold-socket behavior implemented entirely in hardware.
-- Designing reliable power sequencing while accounting for internal IC characteristics, not only external RC networks.
+- Designing reliable power sequencing while accounting for internal IC behavior (such as GRSTz pull-up tolerance), not only the external RC network.
 - Developing EEPROM programming and recovery tools through the TUSB8044A HID-to-I²C interface.
-- Working through a real DFM review with the PCB manufacturer before production.
+- Working through a real manufacturing DFM review with the PCB manufacturer before fabrication.
 - Validating the completed hardware through electrical measurements, USB enumeration, and functional testing.

 ---